Controllable Reference Guided Diffusion with Local Global Fusion for Real World Remote Sensing Image Super Resolution: Preliminary

 Unlike natural images, reference satellite images are usually coarsely aligned with HR images in the spatial domain.
-Therefore, to fuse the information from a roughly aligned reference image and a LR image, a naive solution is to simply concatenate LR and reference images, or features of them, and feed the result into a SR backbone model (in our case, ESRGAN \citep{wang2018esrgan}) for end-to-end training.
-However, we observe that this approach struggles to handle regions with significant land cover changes.
+Therefore, to fuse the information from a roughly aligned reference image and a LR image, we train and test existing RefSR methods for remote sensing imagery (in our case, RRSGAN \citep{dong2021rrsgan}) and RGTGAN \citep{tu2024rgtgan}) on the collected remote sensing imagery.
+However, we observe these approaches struggle to handle regions with significant land cover changes.
 As illustrated in Fig. \ref{fig:gene_vs_ref}, when new objects appear in the target HR image, the model, relying primarily on the LR input, fails to reconstruct accurate structures, a phenomenon we refer to as \textbf{under-generation}.
 Conversely, when certain objects present in the reference image are missing in the HR image, the model tends to over-rely on the reference and hallucinates incorrect content, which we term the \textbf{over-reliance} problem.
 As shown in Fig. \ref{fig:lr-ref-compare}, we present three similarity metrics between the ground truth (GT) image and the reference and LR images.
 Despite the presence of land cover changes, the reference image consistently exhibits a higher similarity to the GT image across all metrics.
 This demonstrates that the changed regions between the reference and HR images are notably fewer than the unchanged ones, which leads the network to favor a direct ``copy-and-paste'' strategy from the reference image \citep{yang2023paint}.
-This indicates that the naive concatenation strategy hinders the network from effective learning the underlying changes between the LR and the reference images, thereby limiting its ability to handle regions with significant land cover changes during inference.
+This suggests that existing methods fail to capture the underlying discrepancies between LR and reference images, thereby limiting their ability to handle regions with substantial land-cover changes during inference.

 To address the aforementioned issues, we propose three key strategies: 1) We leverage the powerful generative capability of a pretrained diffusion model to mitigate the under-generation problem.
 2) We apply aggressive data augmentation to the reference images to alleviate the issue of over-reliance.
 3) We enable user-controllable adaptation of the model's dependence on the reference during inference, thereby enhancing the interactivity and flexibility of the system.